FrankHB/YSLib/Tools/PredefinedMacroDetector/Readme.en-US.txt

 = Source configuration
 Several macro in the source file can be passed from command line.
 They are mainly used to specifying names of generated/output files.
-The default input file name is "predefined-macro-detector.txt".
+The default input filename is "predefined-macro-detector.txt".
-The default generated file name is "__gen_predefined-macro-detector.cc".
+The default generated filename is "__gen_predefined-macro-detector.cc".
-The default output file name is "predefined-macro-detector.log".
+The default output filename is "predefined-macro-detector.log".

 = Use for hosted environment
 Compile the source, then run the generator with the input file to get the generated file.